 Sukhothai, The Cradle of Thai Civilisation and UNESCO World Heritage site

 Lights fade through the colours of the spectrum illuminating ancient columns, music floats on the breeze punctuated by the call of frogs and cicadas.
-Between the columns tourists and locals alike snap selfies amid the gentle psychedelia.
-Across a lotus pond more serious photographers have staked out their territories with a wall of tripods in anticipation of a glorious sunset.
+Between the columns, tourists and locals alike snap selfies amid the gentle psychedelia.
+Across a lotus pond, more serious photographers have staked out their territories with a forest of tripods in anticipation of a glorious sunset.

 Ban Mueang succeeded his father but his reign appears to have been quite short.
-Ramkamhaeng ascended the throne 1279 and it was under him the kingdom flourished.
-He is credited with creating the Thai alphabet, introducing Theravada Buddhism as the state religion and importing the techniques to make high quality Sangkhalok ceramic ware.
+Ramkamhaeng ascended the throne in 1279 and it was under him the kingdom flourished.
+He is credited with creating the Thai alphabet, introducing Theravada Buddhism as the state religion and importing the techniques to make high-quality Sangkhalok ceramic ware.